Lifestyle Magazine

 5. Surgery: If all other treatment options don’t work, your doctor may recommend surgery to remove the blockages and enlarge the sinus passages.

-Aside from medical treatment, lifestyle changes and home remedies can also be helpful.
-They include:
+Aside from medical treatment, lifestyle changes and home

 • Drinking lots of fluids to thin the mucus and reduce blockage